caiohamamura/flightplanning-R/README.md

  - `max.flight.time`: maximum flight time.
 If mission is greater than the estimated time, it will be splitted into smaller missions.
  - `starting.point`: numeric (1, 2, 3 or 4).
 Change position from which to start the flight, default 1
+ - `grid`: boolean (FALSE | TRUE).
+Change the fly direction over polygon from parallel to perpendicular

 ## Authors
  - Caio Hamamura